nvf manual

 3. basic - used to set basic configuration options

-4. theme (this is simply placed before pluginConfigs, meaning that surrounding entries don’t depend on it) - used to set up the theme, which has to be done before other plugins
+5. theme (this is simply placed before pluginConfigs and lazyConfigs, meaning that surrounding entries don’t depend on it) - used to set up the theme, which has to be done before other plugins

 Hacking nvf

-nvf is designed for developers as much as it is for the end user.
-I would like any potential contributor to be able to propagate their desired changes into the repository without the extra effort.
-As such, below are guides (and guidelines) to streamline the contribution process and ensure that your valuable input seamlessly integrates into nvf’s development without leaving question marks in your head.
+nvf is designed for the developer as much as it is designed for the end-user.
+We would like for any contributor to be able to propagate their changes, or add new features to the project with minimum possible friction.
+As such, below are the guides and guidelines written to streamline the contribution process and to ensure that your valuable input integrates into nvf’s development as seamlessly as possible without leaving any question marks in your head.

 Getting Started